hurricanerainbow/hurricanerainbow/README.md

-- 👋 Hi, I’m @ericcotelnu AKA Eric, Eerie, Rainbow.
-I prefer Rainbow but Eerie is ok
+- 👋 Hi, we're a two-spirit Two-Spirit, one of us is Aricana, the other is Rainbow.
+Current first legal name is Eric. we've been called, Eerie, Rainbow.
-- 👀 I’m interested in everything
+- 👀 we have a lot of special interests
-- 🌱 I’m currently learning everything
+- 🌱 we try to learn as much as possible and have it be fun too is **chef's kiss**
 - 💞️ I’m looking to collaborate on certain things
 - 📫 How to reach me : email, WhatsApp, TikTok